anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-a.md

 1. Isolation of Platform and Tenant Deployment based on the Solution Model
 2. Separate CICD, Manifest and Image Repository for Platform and Tenants
-3. Isolation of Networking for CNF Workloads
+3. Isolation of Networking per tenant
 4. Securing the CNF Workload Network Traffic using Network Policy and Service Mesh
-5. Separate Storage Backend for each CNF Workloads
-6. RBAC and secrets Management for CNF Workload
+5. RBAC rules and secrets Management for each tenant
-7. Separate Isolated view of Logging, Monitoring, Alerting and Tracing for CNF Workloads
+6. Separate Isolated view of Logging, Monitoring, Alerting and Tracing per tenant

 ## A.3 Multitenancy Models